 The galley will be fully stocked to provide simple yet satisfying meals throughout your visit.
 Captain Paul serves as boat captain and cook, and will be preparing meat-and-potatoes fare with salads, vegetables and fresh fish caught off the deck as possible.
 You might enjoy steak one night and rockfish or Alaska crab the next.

 During this time of year, the bears are eating sedge grass and digging for clams along the beach.
 They are fascinating to watch, as they interact playfully, huff at each other, or nurse their cubs.
-Michael recognizes many individual bears and will be able to give you insights into their behavior and personalities.
+ABA guides can recognize many individual bears and will be able to give you insights into their behavior and personalities.
 At first it will seem surreal to be so close to these massive creatures, who generally ignore humans thanks to years of maintaining safe bear viewing practices.
 As you watch more over the course of your tour, you’ll begin to understand the bears more fully – identifying males from females, and picking out body posturing and vocalizations that indicate the social hierarchy between bears.

 Boat-based bear viewing along the Katmai coast is an exclusive opportunity, with spots open to fewer than 24 guests the entire season.
 With such limited availability, we advise calling ahead to discuss openings as soon as you know you’re headed to Alaska.